-As non-designated heritage assets of moderate aesthetic, historic and evidential interest, Cole Street Farmhouse is of low heritage value and the current, immediate setting of the buildings make a medium contribution to the heritage significance.
+As non-designated heritage assets, Cole Street Farmhouse is of low heritage value and the current, immediate setting of the monument make a medium contribution to the heritage significance.
 Generally the New House and Ham Farm areas of the application site contribute to the sense of open farmland in the wider surroundings.
 The development proposals may result in negative changes, in particular by acting to overshadow the farm due to the potential proximity of development, and by introducing light spill and changes the skyline in views out of the farmyard.
-The proposals will also essentially change the land to the north from rural to semi-rural in character.
-The potential proximity of the scheme could intrude into the setting and context of the asset; therefore, the scheme is considered to result in up to a moderate negative impact, result in an unmitigated minor adverse significance of effect.
+The potential proximity of the scheme could intrude into the setting and context of the asset; therefore the scheme is considered to result in up to a moderate negative impact, result in an unmitigated minor adverse significance of effect.